Jacobian-Adaptive Weighting for Stability: Enhancing Long-term Rollout of Neural Partial Differential Equation Solvers via Spatially-Adaptive Regularization: Related Work

 The mainstream strategy for mitigating the divergence problem is pushforward training (also known as time-bundling or trajectory optimization) \cite{brandstetter2022message}.
 By unrolling the solver for $k$ steps during training and minimizing the cumulative error $\sum_{i=1}^k \mathcal{L}(u_{t+i}, \hat{u}_{t+i})$, the model can explicitly learn to correct its own drift.
 Although this method is effective, its memory overhead is immense.
 Because Backpropagation Through Time (BPTT) requires storing the computational graphs for all $k$ steps, memory consumption grows linearly as $\mathcal{O}(k \cdot N)$, making long-horizon training unfeasible in high-resolution 3D simulations.
 This computational bottleneck motivates the search for alternative methods capable of \textit{implicitly} enforcing stability without the need for expensive unrolling.

-\subsection{The Regularization Spectrum: From Soft Physical to Hard Constraints}
+\subsection{The Regularization Spectrum: Hard Constraints and Uniform Regularization}

 Implicit stabilization methods typically constrain the model's Jacobian matrix $\mathbf{J} = \partial u_{t+1}/\partial u_t$ to ensure contractive dynamics ($\rho(\mathbf{J}) \le 1$).
-Existing approaches fall into two categories, each suffering from distinct issues: \begin{itemize} \item \textbf{Soft Constraints (PINNs):} PINNs \cite{raissi2019physics} implement constraints by penalizing PDE residuals.
-While theoretically sound, they exhibit severe failure modes in convection-dominated problems \cite{krishnapriyan2021characterizing}.
-The multi-scale loss landscape often leads to \textbf{gradient pathologies} \cite{wang2021understanding}, making optimization extremely difficult.
-Furthermore, residual constraints do not explicitly bound the Lipschitz constant, leaving the model vulnerable to adversarial perturbations or noise. \item \textbf{Hard Constraints (Spectral Normalization):} Methods like Spectral Normalization \cite{miyato2018spectral} force a global upper bound on the Lipschitz constant.
+Existing approaches fall into two categories, each suffering from distinct issues: \begin{itemize} \item \textbf{Hard Constraints (Spectral Normalization):} Methods like Spectral Normalization \cite{miyato2018spectral} force a global upper bound on the Lipschitz constant.
 While this guarantees stability, it often leads to severe \textbf{over-smoothing} of sharp discontinuities \cite{finlay2020train}.
-Functionally, its effect is akin to imposing excessive \textit{artificial viscosity}. \item \textbf{Jacobian Regularization:} In the broader field of deep learning, penalizing the Frobenius norm of the Jacobian matrix has been proven to improve generalization and robustness against adversarial attacks \cite{sokolic2017robust}.
-However, these methods typically apply a uniform penalty across the entire computational domain, failing to account for the spatially heterogeneous stability requirements in physical systems (e.g., the difference between a smooth region and a shock front). \end{itemize} As noted above, current regularization methods tend to swing to two extremes: either soft constraints are difficult to converge and prone to divergence, or hard constraints and uniform regularization result in physical features being severely smoothed out.
+Functionally, its effect is akin to imposing excessive \textit{artificial viscosity}. \item \textbf{Uniform Jacobian Regularization:} In the broader field of deep learning, penalizing the Frobenius norm of the Jacobian matrix has been proven to improve generalization and robustness against adversarial attacks \cite{sokolic2017robust}.
+However, these methods typically apply a uniform penalty across the entire computational domain, failing to account for the spatially heterogeneous stability requirements in physical systems (e.g., the difference between a smooth region and a shock front). \end{itemize} As noted above, current regularization methods tend to swing to two extremes: hard constraints result in physical features being severely smoothed out, while uniform regularization fails to account for spatial heterogeneity.
 This work aims precisely to bridge the gap between these two extremes by proposing a \textit{spatially-adaptive} constraint mechanism---one that intelligently modulates the regularization strength according to the complexity of local flow features.